term7/RaspberryPi-VLC_Videolooper/README.md

 Also change `pi` to `workstation` in  */etc/systemd/system/autologin@.service*:<br>
 `sudo nano /etc/systemd/system/autologin@.service`

-Finally to make absolutely sure your new user will be logged in on boot run:
+Finally, to make absolutely sure your new user will be logged in on boot, run:

 `sudo raspi-config`